KNOMAD: History

 KNOMAD grew out of the World Bank's earlier efforts to compile data on migration and remittances; the goal with KNOMAD was to make the process more systematic and encompass a wider range of measures related to migration.
-KNOMAD's inception phase was May 2011-April 2013.
+KNOMAD's inception phase was from May 2011 to April 2013.
 During this time, it held consultations with governments, civil society organizations, the private sector, and academics.
-It organized global experts' meetings in December 2012 in Geneva and Washington D.C.
+It organized global experts' meetings in December 2012 in Geneva and Washington, D.C.
 As part of the inception process, Dilip Ratha, KNOMAD's CEO, shared thoughts on KNOMAD's role in shaping future policy in a blog post for the World Bank's People Move blog.
+In 2015, KNOMAD also launched its interactive online data portal, offering free access to migration indicators and remittance flows at country and regional levels.

 KNOMAD was announced by the World Bank on April 19, 2013.
-It entered a five-year implementation phase in May 2013.
-KNOMAD has collaborated with diverse organizations such as the Organisation for Economic Co-operation and Development (Paris workshop, December 2013) and the United Nations Development Programme (specifically, the United Nations Institute for Training and Research).
-A number of seminars, conferences, and workshops have been held by KNOMAD in collaboration with other agencies and institutions to further its agenda.
+KNOMAD, funded through a mix of World Bank budget allocations and donor grants, partners with governments, academia, and civil society to pilot regional migration compacts.
+It entered a five-year implementation phase in May 2013, and has gone on to collaborate with diverse organizations such as the Organisation for Economic Co-operation and Development (Paris workshop, December 2013), and the United Nations Development Programme (specifically, the United Nations Institute for Training and Research).
+Additionally, during the COVID-19 pandemic, KNOMAD issued rapid-response analyses on diaspora engagement and remittance resilience, enforcing the emergency policy measures set in place by the governments.
+Since the epidemic, a number of seminars, conferences, and workshops have been held by KNOMAD in collaboration with other agencies and institutions to further its agenda.